tikitaka0243/MAD-REF/README.md

 # R Shiny platform

-We have integrated all the variable prediction performances across different time and space into an interactive R Shiny platform (https://tikitakatikitaka.shinyapps.io/mdrf-net-shiny/).
+We have integrated all the variable prediction performances across different times and spaces into an interactive R Shiny platform (https://tikitakatikitaka.shinyapps.io/mdrf-net-shiny/).
 This platform facilitates users to access information about marine variables of interest across different time and spatial dimensions.

 <img src="Image/Shiny.png" alt="Shiny Image" width="400"/>